mathematicalmichael/thesis/README.md

 The focus of the work is the extension of a framework designed to solve aleatoric (irreducible) uncertainty quantification problems to the solution of epistemic (reducible) uncertainty problems.
 It is concerned with framing a problem such that as more data is collected, uncertainty is reduced.

-In other words: the question _How does one construct and solve a parameter-estimation problem as a density-estimation problem?_ is posed and addressed in the context of measure-theoretic solutions to stochastic inverse problems_
+In other words: the question _How does one construct and solve a parameter-estimation problem as a density-estimation problem?_ is posed and addressed in the context of measure-theoretic solutions to stochastic inverse problems.

 ## TL;DR